-So, that’s it.
 General questions, behavioral and situational questions.
-Is not easy, is it?
+It is not easy, is it?
 However, that’s not all!

 To be objective, many principals, members of internal HR committees and Departments of Education, or whoever is going to interview you, are not real HR professionals.
 They are not going to use any scientific methods to analyze your answers to interview questions.

-They are just human beings with good interest to help the youngsters to find their way in life and want to do a good job themselves.
-And as everyone else, they are looking for good colleagues, for colleagues they feel good with, for nice people they can co-operate with when achieving these goals.
+They are just men and women with good interests–to help the youngsters to find their way in life.
+And they want to do a good job themselves. . . .
+Like everyone else, also they look for good colleagues, for colleagues they will feel good with, for nice people who will help them to reach their worthy goals.

 Can it be you?

-Personal preferences are really important.
-That’s why you should do your very best to create a good relationship with the interviewers.
+Personal preferences are important.
+You should do your best to build a good relationship with the interviewers.
 I know it’s not common in many other interviews.
 But in this case, it is a must if you want to succeed.
 Smile, be friendly and easygoing.
-Try to tune yourself on the same wavelength as the interviewers are tuned on.
+Try to tune yourself on the wavelength of the interviewers.

-Do not forget to ask questions.
-Be active!
+Do not forget to ask questions, get involved

-Good applicant for assistant principal position should be creative, responsible and active man.
+Good applicant for assistant principal position should be creative, responsible and active.
 You should present your ideas in an interview.
 Tell them what you would like to improve, what actions you would like to take, what you would like to do with students.

-It is also strongly advisable to inquire the interviewers about the activities of school and the overall situation there.
-You can inquire also about the challenges they face, etc.
+It is also strongly advisable to inquire about the school activities and the overall situation of the institution.
+You can also inquire about the challenges they face, etc.

-More questions you give, the better your chances of getting a job are.
+More questions you give, the better your chances of getting a job.

 Listen more, talk less

-However, a good employee in education field should be a good listener at first place.
-That’s why it is more than important to present this ability in an interview.
-Listen carefully, do not interrupt the interviewers and speak to the point.
+However, a good employee in education should be a good listener at first place.
+Try to present this ability in your interview.
+Listen carefully, do not interrupt them, and speak to the point only.
 Use rather short, but to the point answers.
 Do not forget to be positive.
 Schools are full of negative people. . . .

-As you can see, it’s not easy at all to ace this interview.
-However, we believe that with help of our website, you can end up being the best one in the eyes of the interviewers.
-But it’s up to you.
-We can give you a helping hand, but it is you who must do the first step, who must study the information.
+As you can see, it’s not to ace this interview.
+However, we believe that with the help of our website, you can end up being the one with the job contract.
+But the final decision is yours.
+We can give you a helping hand, but it is you who must take the first step, and study the information we provide. . . .

 What to say at the end?